deepfield-ml/Maradona/README.md

 ## Technical Specifications
 - Language: Java 21, Go 1.24
+- Java
   - JVM: GraalVM CE 21
     > We're using Graal's compiler and runtime for better performance.
 OpenJ9 is also a considerable choice.
   - Garbage Collector: G1
     > We're using G1 because of our small heap size and predictable garbage generation.
 - OpenCV:
 - TensorFlow: